apepiot/SU-thesis-template/README.md

 Changes to make in the **document.tex** file:
 * by default this template is set up in french, i.e. the names of the TOC, bibliography,... are in french.
 You can change that easily by commenting the line **\usepackage[francais]{babel}** to use the english version.
 * to adapt the title page: replace the text between brackets [ ] in the section _%-- 1.
 TITLE PAGE FORMATING --%_ and the jury names in the table.
 Delete the lines that are not needed.
 You shouldn't need to look into the **titlepage.tex** file.
-But you can if you want, to change the rendering of the cover page.
+But you can if you want to change the rendering of the cover page.

 N.B. if you prefer to use another template and delete this one (a), or to make this cover page separatly in another file (b):